pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 ---
-title: "TiDB Tools (III): TiDB-DM Architecture Design and Implementation Principles"
+title: "TiDB Tools (III): TiDB Data Migration Architecture Design and Implementation Principles"
 author: ['Xuecheng Zhang']
 date: 2019-02-01
-summary: TiDB-DM is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.
+summary: TiDB Data Migration is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.
 This post introduces its architecture design and implementation principles.
 tags: ['TiDB', 'Engineering', 'MySQL Scalability']
 categories: ['MySQL Scalability']
 ---

-TiDB-DM (Data Migration) is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.
+TiDB Data Migration (DM) is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.

-A common real-life use case is using TiDB-DM to connect sharded MySQL or MariaDB to TiDB, treating TiDB almost as a slave, then run analytical workloads on this TiDB cluster to fulfill real-time reporting needs.
-TiDB-DM provides good support if you need to manage multiple data replication tasks at the same time or need to merge multiple MySQL/MariaDB instances into a single TiDB cluster.
+A common real-life use case is using TiDB DM to connect sharded MySQL or MariaDB to TiDB, treating TiDB almost as a slave, then run analytical workloads on this TiDB cluster to fulfill real-time reporting needs.
+TiDB DM provides good support if you need to manage multiple data replication tasks at the same time or need to merge multiple MySQL/MariaDB instances into a single TiDB cluster.

 ## Architecture design

-TiDB-DM consists of three components: DM-master, DM-worker, and dmctl.
+TiDB DM consists of three components: DM-master, DM-worker, and dmctl.
 It supports migrating the data of multiple upstream MySQL instances to multiple downstream TiDB clusters.
 The architecture design is as follows:

 ![](media/tidb-dm-architecture.png)

 - DM-master:

-    - Managing the whole TiDB-DM cluster, maintaining the topology information of the TiDB-DM cluster, and monitoring the running state of each DM-worker instance;
+    - Managing the whole TiDB DM cluster, maintaining the topology information of the TiDB DM cluster, and monitoring the running state of each DM-worker instance;
     - Splitting and delivering the data replication tasks, and monitoring the running state of data replication tasks;
     - Coordinating DM-workers to execute or skip the DDL statements when incrementally replicating data;
     - Providing a unified portal for the management of data replication tasks.